b2network/docs/tech_architecture/B2_DSN_AI.md

    1) Event-driven

-      Each node implements __call__(state), and the LangGraph engine listens to the input queue (in DSN-AI, this is the Signal Bus).
+      Each node implements __call__(state), and the LangGraph engine listens to the input queue (in AI Signal, this is the Signal Bus).
 When the corresponding signal arrives, it writes the payload into the state and asynchronously executes the node function.

    2) State snapshot